juanmaluna21/PI-MLOpsEngineer/Readme.md

 + A new column was added to indicate which platform each ID in the 'movieId' column belongs to.

 + The 8 datasets were concatenated into a single one and exported, so that it could later be uploaded to GitHub after being loaded, since, due to the size of the datasets, it was not possible to deploy on Render.

++ The concatenated csv has been saved in a drive as [dataset_ratings.csv](https://drive.google.com/file/d/1tBQj2LUmMz6bTurNrZl_hhCsX0VTZP5o/view?usp=share_link)

 <br/>